Filipino Garlic Chicken Feet

 Soy sauce: Soy sauce will form the basis of our braising liquid.
 It will provide the needed savoriness to infuse the chicken feet with while it’s softening.

 Vinegar: This is one of the most popular Filipino ingredients to give our braising liquid a bit of acidity and tang.
-Feel free to use standard white vinegar, coconut vinegar, or even cane vinegar.
+Feel free to use standard white vinegar, coconut vinegar, or even rice vinegar.

 Garlic, black peppercorns, bay leaves: This will help infuse our chicken feet with flavorful aromatics and help remove any possible gamey-ness from the feet itself.

 Brown sugar: To balance out the acidic and savory notes of our liquid, we will need to add some brown sugar to mellow out all of those bold flavors.
+Granulated sugar also works.

 Instructions